 Foam Rollers

-However, they are not ideal for water-based polyurethane because they cause streaks and paint drops.
-Also, they aren’t durable.
+However, foam rollers are not ideal for water-based polyurethane as they will cause streaks and drips.
+Also, they aren’t very durable.

 Lambswool Rollers